Spanish Americans: California

-A Californio (Spanish for "Californian") is a Spanish term for a descendant of a person of Spanish and Mexican ancestry who was born in Alta California.
+A Californio is a Spanish term for a descendant of a person of Spanish and Mexican ancestry who was born in Alta California.
 "Alta California" refers to the time of the first Spanish presence established by the Portolá expedition in 1769 until the region's cession to the United States of America in 1848.

 Since 1945, others sometimes referred to as Californios (many appear in the "Notable Californios" section below) include:

 Early Alta California immigrants who settled down and made new lives in the province, regardless of where they were born.
 This group is distinct from indigenous peoples of California.
 Descendants of Californios, especially those who married other Californios.

 The military, religious and civil components of pre-1848 Californio society were embodied in the thinly-populated presidios, missions, pueblos and ranchos.
 Until they were secularized in the 1830s, the twenty-one Spanish missions of California, with their thousands of more-or-less captive native converts, controlled the most (about 1000000 acre per mission) and best land, had large numbers of workers, grew the most crops and had the most sheep, cattle and horses.
 After secularization, the Mexican authorities divided most of the mission lands into new ranchos and granted them to Mexican citizens (already present Californios) resident in California.

 The Spanish colonial and later Mexican national governments encouraged settlers from the northern and western provinces of Mexico, whom Californios called "Sonorans."
 Small groups of people from other parts of Latin America (most notably Peru and Chile) also settled in California.
 However, only a few official colonization efforts (from New Spain) were ever undertaken—notably the second expeditions of Gaspar de Portolá (1770) and of Juan Bautista de Anza (1775–1776).
 Children of those few early settlers and retired soldiers became the first Californios.
 One genealogist estimated that, in 2004, between 300,000 and 500,000 Californians were descendants of Californios.